 An extra layerAn extra layer

-There are devices you can purchase that only look for suspicious activity on your home gadgets.
-These range from around $130 to $250.
+You can purchase devices that only look for suspicious activity on your home gadgets—these range from around $130 to $250.
 However, we recommend using care when deciding whether or not to purchase such items since these are relatively new and have not gone through extensive testing.